 Barrafina With a location in Soho and Covent Garden, this no-reservation Spanish tapas restaurant is absurdly popular for good reason.
 While we love the countertops at the latter location for it’s almost diner-like feel, the Soho one has a more Spanish resemblance and is smaller.
 You’re often allowed to drink/order while in line, which is a good thing because you might end up waiting for a bit of time.
 Covent Garden and Soho

-Gordan’s Wine Bar The oldest wine bar in London is full of tourists and locals because it has a vibe that makes you want to sit and chat.
+Gordan’s Wine Bar The oldest wine bar that was a former wine cave in London is full of tourists and locals because it has a vibe that makes you want to sit and chat, whether it’s inside or outside.
 It’s noisy, crowded but also a great experience.
+Lunch and dinner is where you can order drinks and food from two different counters—their cheese and meat plates are fantastic.
 It’s close to the Embankment tube stop and a short walk over the bridge to the London Eye.
 Covent Garden

 Somerset House With restaurants like Tom’s Kitchen, that has a fabulous space overlooking the river in the summer and offers accessible and shareable food all year round, and an ice skating rink in the center, this gorgeous building is located below the Strand and offers a variety of things to see as well as eat.
 Covent Garden